triSYCL/triSYCL/README.rst

 Future
 ------

-Some ideas of future developments:
+Some ideas of future developments where *you* can contribute:

 - split the declaration from the implementation so that the documentation of the SYCL API itself can be generated by Doxygen or some other tools